Founded by people

 Elliss exists to permanently improve how underserved community members access resources and how volunteers find meaningful engagement — through a trusted, self-sustaining civic platform.

 We are a Wisconsin nonprofit in formation.
 Our 501(c)(3) application is in preparation.
-Our fiscal sponsorship is established for interim giving.
+Fiscal sponsorship is established for interim giving.
 The platform is live at elliss.app.

 Meet the co-founders.